seantronsen/pvt/README.md

 when changes are detected.

 With this viewer, your code is the bottleneck to the rendering pipeline rather than the renderer (looking at you JupyterLab).
+In other words, this will render as quickly as your code can spit out the data.

 ## Installation